Land Management Objectives

 Increase the level of vegetation and fuels management to help lessen the effects of a wildfire on the property, subdivision, association common areas and facilities.
-Wildland fire typically travels in a northeast direction due to prevailing winds coming out of the southwest on the eastern slope of the crest of the Sierras.
+Wildland fire typically travels in a northeast direction due to prevailing winds coming out of the southwest on the eastern slope of the crest of the Sierra.
 The association has created and manages 1,181 acres of re-forestation/fuel break areas located at strategic locations throughout the property.
-There are additional possibilities for the creation of these type areas.
+There are additional possibilities for the creation of these types of areas.
 The unimproved road system needs to continually be maintained or improved.
 Mastication of the timberland understory under the mature forests will be of great value to forest health and wildfire security.

 Forest Health Objectives Including Insects and Disease Concerns

 Thinning and pruning along with understory competitive brush removal will help reduce the impact of insects and disease normally found in a mixed conifer stand.
 Tahoe Donner would like to increase the productivity of the property through intensive forest management; managing a vigorous, healthy forest through site preparation and tree planting, pre-commercial thinning and pruning, commercial thinning and vegetation management.
 Tahoe Donner will continue to re-forest areas burned over by wildfires of the past and advance a program for planting rust resistant sugar and western white pine along with incense cedar to maintain a diverse forest.